 4. Preheat the oven to 350°F.

 5. In a large lasagna pan (we used a 9×13-inch casserole dish), spread about a heaping ½ cup of ragu on the bottom.
-Then layer some cooked noodles, trimming them to size as needed.
-Then spread another layer of ragu and top that with a layer of the ricotta mixture, then top that with another noodle layer.
-Then that gets topped with ragu and shredded mozzarella.
-Continue that pattern of noodle-ragu-ricotta-noodle-ragu-mozzarella until you’ve filled the pan.
+Layer on some cooked noodles, trimming them to size as needed.
+Spread on another layer of ragu and top that with a layer of the ricotta mixture, then top that with another noodle layer.
+That gets topped with ragu and shredded mozzarella.
+Continue the pattern of noodle-ragu-ricotta-noodle-ragu-mozzarella until you’ve filled the pan.
 For the final layer, top the noodle with ragu, mozzarella, and a generous sprinkling of Parmesan.

 6. Bake for 45 minutes to an hour.
 Let stand for about 30 minutes before serving.